nodejs/TSC/GitHub-Org-Management-Policy.md

 to the Intellectual Property and Governance policies of the Foundation.

-No repository may be deleted, transferred in to, or transferred out of the Node.js Foundation GitHub Organization without a simple majority of the TSC in favor of the action.
+No repository may be deleted, transferred in to, or transferred out of the Node.js Foundation GitHub Organization without a simple majority of both the TSC and CommCom in favor of the action.
 In certain cases, Node.js Foundation Board of Directors approval may also be required.

 ## Removing or Banning Individuals